Review this set of helpful suggestions to assist with common connection issues.

 - Yes, I saw the Authentication Required window, but there was no Domain text field.
 This dialog box indicates that Basic Authentication is in use on your Web proxy.
 The User Name and the Password required here might be the same as those you use to log in to your Windows computer; however, your Web proxy may require different passwords from those you use to log in to your Windows computer.
 Your network administrator can confirm whether or not you have the correct information.
 As when entering all user names and passwords, please make sure that (a) you are typing correctly, (b) your Caps Lock key is off, and (c) you do not have any trailing white-space characters in the fields (check this by deleting and retyping the entire contents of each field).

 - No, I did not see the Authentication Required window.
-Please contact support by scrolling to the bottom of this article and selecting an available contact option for further assistance.
+In this case, please contact our Support Team for further assistance.